-Learning Zones Class teachers

-UNDERWATER Foundation Stage: Reception and Year I Mrs Budd

-BUGS Key Stage 1: Years 1 & 2 Mrs Coakley

-HIGH PEAKS Key Stage 2 (lower) Years 3 & 4 Miss Everest

-JUNGLE Key Stage 2 (upper) Years 5 & 6 Miss Mandy

-Inclusion Manager (Special Educational Needs and Gifted & Talented provision) ALL PUPILS Ms Levey (Wednesday)

-Each teacher has 10% of their teaching time as PPA (planning, preparation and assessment).
+Learning Zones Class teachers UNDERWATER Foundation Stage: Reception and Year I Mrs Ricca BUGS Key Stage 1: Years 1 & 2 Mrs Coakley HIGH PEAKS Key Stage 2 (lower) Years 3 & 4 Miss Everest JUNGLE Key Stage 2 (upper) Years 5 & 6 Miss Mandy Inclusion Manager SEND and THRIVE TA ALL PUPILS Ms Levey (Wednesday) Mrs Filtness Each teacher has 10% of their teaching time as PPA (planning, preparation and assessment).
 We cover this time out of class with a specialist sports coach and a Higher Level Teaching Assistant (HLTA).
 Our Teaching Assistants are class based.
-They are Mrs Pratt (Underwater), Mr Sidebottom (Bugs), Mrs Candogan (High Peaks) and Mrs Rieman and Mrs Greed (Jungle).
-Mrs Greed also works with individual children and with intervention groups to support learning.
+They are Mrs Orme (Underwater), Mr Sidebottom (Bugs), Mrs Candogan (High Peaks) and Mrs Rieman and Mrs Pratt (Jungle).
+School Business Manager Mrs Miller Office Assistant Mrs Geer Caretaker Mr Herdman Kitchen Supervisor Mrs Bolton Our Reception children follow an Early Years programme in line with East Sussex and DFE guidelines.

-School Business Manager Mrs Miller

-Office Assistant Mrs Clark

-Caretaker Mr Herdman

-Kitchen Supervisor Mrs Bolton

-Kitchen Assistant Mrs French

-Our Reception children follow an Early Years programme in line with East Sussex and DFES guidelines.
 Very careful records of the children's work and progress are kept.
 During the Reception year children will be taught and assessed following the seven areas of learning: Personal, Social and Emotional Development; Communication and Language, Literacy; Mathematics; Understanding of the World; Physical Development; Expressive Art and Design.
 Parents will be invited to attend more informal working mornings or afternoons to see their children at work and play in school, as well as more formal parents' consultation meetings in the autumn and spring term.
 The EYFS environment is organised to help pupils to develop their learning and social skills in a safe, structured and stimulating indoor and outdoor classroom environment.
 Pupils have access to a dedicated, covered outside play area for structured play using a variety of larger equipment and there is also a lovely garden area which the pupils tend.
 Pupils in years I & 2 follow the National Curriculum for Key Stage I and pupils in years 3 to 6 follow the curriculum for Key Stage 2.
 Subjects and topics are linked to develop pupils' understanding and interests whilst developing key skills in all areas of the curriculum.
 All staff participate each year in training courses in order to further develop their knowledge and skills in all areas of the curriculum.
-We have a number of staff who are trained in basic First Aid: Mrs. West, Mrs. Clark and Mr. Sidebottom are the registered "First Aiders at Work", Mrs. Budd is a registered Paediatric First Aider and Mrs Reiman, Mrs. Candogan and Mr. Herdman are have the Emergency First Aid at Work qualification.
+We have a number of staff who are trained in basic First Aid: Mrs. Geer and Mr. Sidebottom are the registered "First Aiders at Work", Mrs Coakley and Mrs. Orme are registered Paediatric First Aiders and Mrs Rieman, Mrs. Candogan and Mr. Herdman have the Emergency First Aid at Work qualification.
 Mrs. Brown is the School's Designated Child Protection Officer.
 Parents' Open Sessions & Consultations are held in the autumn and spring terms, though parents are welcome to discuss children's work at any time and attend informal 'pupils at work sessions'.
 Annual written reports are issued in the Summer Term.

-Dates, Sessions and Teaching Times

-Dates of terms for the school year 2019-2020
+Dates, Sessions and Teaching Times Proposed term dates for the school year 2021-2022

-Term 5 September - 25 October
+Term 2 September - 22 October

 October Break

-Term 4 November - 20 December
+Term 1 November - 17 December

 Christmas Break

-Term 6 January - 14 February
+Term 4 January - 11 February

 February Break

-Term 24 February - 3 April
+Term 21 February - 1 April

 April Break

-Term 20 April - 22 May
+Term 19 April - 27 May

 May Break

-Term 1 June - 22 July
+Term 6 June - 22 July

 Summer Holiday

 STAFF TRAINING DAYS: (additional holiday for pupils)

 There are 4 additional staff training days during the academic year and we will keep parents fully informed each year of the dates (giving 2 terms notice, where possible)

 School sessions are as follows: